jkerr3450/Hangman_1/Hangman Project - AiCore/README.md

-# Hangman
+# AiCore - Hangman

-## Project No.1
+## Milestone 1 - Setting up the enviornment.

-Through milestones 1 & 2 of this project, I have coded the basics of a game of Hangman.
-I have inistalised a repository on GITHub where the code can be update through a read.me file, comitted and cloned.
+Through milestone one of the project, i have set up the enviornment of which my code can be cloned, edited and viewed by others.

-The programme will carry out this task by selecting a random word from a world list before asking for user input.
-The user input will be validated through the use of 'if' statements that checks the length and context of what has been entered.

-## Milestone 1 - Setting Up The Enviornment

-The first step was to set up the GIT enviroment.
-GIT is used to run the command line.
-From here, i then intialised a repository on GITHub and updated the read.me file.
+Firstly, I set up the GIT enviornment which is used to run the command line.
+From here, i then intialised a repository on GITHub where my work can be stored and viewed.

-Once updated, i was able to modify , stage, comit and clone my files from my system to initalise the project.
+Once created, i was able to modify , stage, commit and clone my files from my system to initalise the project.

 ### Git commands:
 ```git init```       to create repository.